mspeedo/QD-OLED-APL-FIXER/README.md

 ## PQ EOTF Measurements BEFORE/AFTER

 Here are measurements for Samsung Odyssey OLED G8 G85SB in Peak Brightness HIGH mode and with default shader settings.
-We can see how this shadder affects monitor real HDR brigthness tracking with various boost strength settings.
+We can see how this shader affects monitor real HDR brightness tracking with various boost strength settings.

 **No boost**   vs   **Max APL Boost Strength: 0.4 (default)**   vs   **Max APL Boost Strength: 1.0**